 What exactly is chronic fatigue syndrome?

-Our experience is that the medical world invariably seems confounded as how to diagnose and categorise this condition.
-But whatever its underlying cause, it is very real, and very challenging for anyone who has it.
+Our experience is that the medical world invariably seems confounded as to how to diagnose and categorise this condition.
+But whatever its underlying cause, it is very real and very challenging for anyone who has it.

 Whether it’s myalgic encephalomyelitis (ME) or Chronic Fatigue Syndrome (CFS), the condition affects our functional capabilities more than almost all other disorders.